kennyaires/django-challenge/books_api/README.md

 https://work-at-olist-kenny.herokuapp.com/books/{id}
 ```
 - 2.2 For viewing and deleting, you shall only provide the book id on the get parameter and the proper request method.
-- 2.3 For updating entirely or partially, use the same json structure describe on 2.1 topic.
+- 2.3 For updating entirely or partially, use the same json structure described on 2.1 topic.

 # Quick setup locally